stevarino/cubed-tube/README.md

 web page.
 I decided to make the actual content static to simplify hosting (and as an extra challenge).
-But this is built with minimal requirements, consisting of [peewee](https://github.com/coleifer/peewee) as a database ORM (needed after I got bored writing CRUD queries over and over) and a dynamic image-loader javascript library to make sure we don't ddos YouTube.
+But this is built with minimal requirements, consisting of [peewee](https://github.com/coleifer/peewee) as a database ORM (needed after I got bored writing CRUD queries over and over), the awesome [Pako](https://nodeca.github.io/pako/) library for some data compression magic, and a dynamic image-loader javascript library to make sure we don't DDOS YouTube.

 ## Project Structure